 Catrina Welch is an inspirational author and speaker whose passion is empowering women and girls to BE and LET BE.
 Her expertise as a cosmetologist, image consultant and Biblical life-coach, as well as her personal experiences with abandonment and grief make her message relatable to anyone dealing with rejection, betrayal or loss.

 Her latest book, CONFIDENT BEAUTY: Reflecting the One Who Made You, with the Images in your Mirror and in your Soul, will soon be available as an audiobook.
-Autographed copies of all her books are available on Amazon.
+All her books are available on Amazon.
 Please visit her website for more information. www.CatrinaWelch.com